-Wesley serves on TCP's Communications and Forum Committees.
+Wesley serves on TCP's Communications, Forum, and Recruiting Committees.

 From all the way across the globe in Paraná, Brazil, I was born into a Presbyterian home.
 My father is a pastor and my mother also studied in a seminary.
 Since an early age, I’ve asked some tough questions about faith and the doctrines that I heard in the church, but since people gave me no answer that satisfied me, I ended up searching for answers on my own.